python-geeks/Automation-scripts/create_zip/README.md

-### Covid-19
+### Create zip

-These scripts allows you to easily get data about current situation on Covid-19.
+These scripts allows you to recursively add folder to zip file.

 ## Setup and activate virtual environment :
 For Unix based systems please execute the following command to create venv and install requirements.